 "The preferred approach is to apply the higher growth figures to the spatial strategy established in the adopted Strategic Policies DPD, with updates to selected Areas of Change / Growth Areas, reflecting new evidence on site capacity.
 This option ensures the spatial strategy for Haringey remains consistent with the approach previously developed through extensive consultation with the local community and other stakeholders, as well as through an iterative process of Sustainability Appraisal.
-The option is considered to be the most deliverable of the alternatives considered, in particular: given the existing distribution of sites across the borough which are capable of accommodating future growth, taking account of development constraints, such as significant open spaces and sites of ecological importance; its capacity to both optimise and facilitate focused provision of infrastructure, services and facilities to support growth; and its alignment with the Council's key regeneration objectives, with a focus on areas of need.
-Further policies, such as DM Policies and Site Allocations, will appropriately address matters raised in the SA, such as with flood risk.
-The SA reflects that the preferred approach performs well against the other alternatives, with likely significant positive effects across a range of sustainability objectives."
+The option is considered to be the most sustainable and deliverable of the alternatives considered, in particular given: the existing distribution of sites across the borough which are capable of accommodating future growth, taking account of development constraints, such as significant open spaces and sites of ecological importance; its capacity to both optimise and facilitate focused provision of infrastructure, services and facilities to support growth; and its conformity with the spatial development strategy for London and alignment with the Council's key regeneration objectives, with a focus on areas of need.
+Further policies, such as Development Management Policies and Site Allocations, will give effect to the spatial strategy and appropriately address matters raised in the SA (e.g. flood risk) through site specific requirements.
+The SA finds the preferred approach to perform well against alternatives, with likely significant positive effects across a range of sustainability objectives."